Reading Time: 4 minutes

 The Decision Happens Before the Conversation

-Tenant churn research points to a consistent pattern: non-renewal decisions are not made at lease expiry.
-They're made 12 to 18 months before, often earlier, and they form incrementally rather than as a single event.
+Tenant advisory firms like Allegro Realty and Blackacre Advisors consistently recommend that tenants begin the renewal or relocation evaluation 12 to 18 months before lease expiry (Blackacre Advisors, 2026).
+By the time the formal renewal conversation happens, the decision is often well underway.
+It forms incrementally rather than as a single event.
 A service request that went unresolved.
 A quarter where the property team didn't reach out.
 An event the tenant didn't hear about in time to attend.
 Each instance is small on its own.
-Accumulated over months, they become a decision.
+Accumulated over months, they shape the outcome.

 This matters because it means churn is largely preventable.
 The data exists in the building.
 The signals are there.
 The problem is that most landlords aren't reading them until the tenant is already in conversations with a competitor.